sswan0629/LPTHW/LPTHW Notes.md

 Enter "q" to quit pydoc

 ##Ex 13
-Difference between raw_input() and argv?
+Difference between *raw_input()* and *argv*?
-The difference
+The difference has to do with whether a user is required to give input.
+If they give your script inputs on the command line, then you use *argv*.
+If you want them to input using the keyboard while the script is running, then use *raw_input()*.